intel/sriov-fec-operator/spec/sriov-fec-operator.md

 > NOTE: For [Intel® PAC N3000 for vRAN Acceleration](https://github.com/intel-collab/applications.orchestration.operators.sriov-fec-operator/blob/master/spec/vran-accelerators-supported-by-operator.md#intel-pac-n3000-for-vran-acceleration) the user can create up to 8 VF devices.
 Each FEC PF device provides a total of 64 queues to be configured, 32 queues for uplink and 32 queues for downlink.
 The queues would be typically distributed evenly across the VFs.

-To get all the nodes containing one of the supported vRAN FEC accelerator devices run the following command (all the commands are run in the `vran-acceleration-operators` namespace):
+To get all the nodes containing one of the supported vRAN FEC accelerator devices run the following command (all the commands are run in the `vran-acceleration-operators` namespace, if operator is used on Kubernetes then use `kubectl` instead of `oc`):
 ```shell
 [user@ctrl1 /home]# oc get sriovfecnodeconfig
 NAME             CONFIGURED